aeracord/aeracord/guides/getting-started.md

 });
 ```

-You can also listen for various other [events](https://aeracord.apixel.me/docs/classes/Client#events), such as the [`interactionCreate` event](https://aeracord.apixel.me/docs/classes/Client#interactionCreate) for when a slash command is used:
+You can also listen for various other [events](https://aeracord.apixel.me/docs/classes/Client#events), such as the [`interactionCreate` event](https://aeracord.apixel.me/docs/classes/Client#interactionCreate) for when an interaction is created:

 ```js
 // Interaction create